dev-sys-do/sealci/docs/arch/scheduler.md

 - Agent: an agent is a computing node registered with the scheduler.
 - Agent pool: the set of all registered agents.
 It is a scheduler's entire knowledge about available computing resources.
 - Scheduling: selection of an agent on which to execute an action.
-- Step execution stage: the state of the execution of an action (running, successful, failed).
+- Action status: the state of the execution of an action (running, successful, failed).

 ## The "What", "Why" and "How" of the scheduler